jtweedle1/startup-tycoon/README.md

 ## Current Goals
 * Set up development environment
 * Complete character movement
+## Timeline
+* 8/16/24: Come up with project idea, complete initial project setup in GitHub and Unity
+* 8/17/24: Create idle and walk sprite animations
 ## Getting Involved
 * This project is in its early stages.
 Contributions, ideas, and feedback are welcome as we explore the potential of this concept!
 ## Technologies